This Car Insurance Tip is Saving Us at Least $100

 Staying at home, not driving an extra car?

-If you’re safe at home like my family and not going anywhere soon this month, here’s a money saving tip!
+If you’re safe at home as my family and not going anywhere soon this month, here’s a money saving tip!
 Consider temporarily changing the coverage on an extra car to “storage” coverage.

 After a Hip2Save reader recently wrote in with this tip, I decided to try it out for myself by contacting our insurance company State Farm to see if this was possible, and it is!
 All we did was email our insurance rep and they changed our coverage the next day.
 A phone call would have been successful, too.